Great Plains: Other terminology

-Natural history

 Climate

 In general, the Great Plains have a wide range of weather, with very cold and harsh winters and very hot and humid summers.
 Wind speeds are often very high, especially in winter.

 The 100th meridian roughly corresponds with the line that divides the Great Plains into an area that receives 20 in or more of rainfall per year and an area that receives less than 20 in.
-In this context, the High Plains, as well as Southern Alberta, south-western Saskatchewan and Eastern Montana are mainly semi arid steppe land and are generally characterised by rangeland or marginal farmland.
+In this context, the High Plains, as well as Southern Alberta, south-western Saskatchewan and Eastern Montana are mainly semi-arid steppe land and are generally characterised by rangeland or marginal farmland.
 The region (especially the High Plains) is periodically subjected to extended periods of drought; high winds in the region may then generate devastating dust storms.
 The eastern Great Plains near the eastern boundary falls in the humid subtropical climate zone in the southern areas, and the northern and central areas fall in the humid continental climate.

 Many thunderstorms occur in the plains in the spring through summer.
-The southeastern portion of the Great Plains is the most tornado active area in the world and is sometimes referred to as Tornado Alley.
+The southeastern portion of the Great Plains is the most tornado-active area in the world and is sometimes referred to as Tornado Alley.

+Ecology

 Flora

 The Great Plains are part of the floristic North American Prairies province, which extends from the Rocky Mountains to the Appalachians.